Slovenský kopov: Temperament

 Though known to be independent, it is intelligent, and is easy to train.
-Also, it is blessed with a good sense of direction.
+Also, it has a good sense of direction.

 History and use

 A well-known type of hunting dog since antiquity, today's breed was first recognised in the 1870s.
 The breeds of Brandlbracke (Austrian Black and Tan Hound), Chart Polski (Polish Greyhound), and Magyar agár (Hungarian Greyhound) are believed to have been used in the breed's background.
 The etymology of the name seems to refer to the dog's colour.
 The breed club was established in Bratislava in 1988.

 The Slovenský kopov was developed and is used as a hunting dog, not a pet or showdog.
 It is bred for hunting large game, especially wild boar.
 Although extremely common in its area of origin, it is rarely seen in other countries.
 The Slovenský kopov is similar to other East European scenthounds in appearance and hunting style.